Courses may include

 CRIS 1022 - Introduction to Crisis, Mental Health and Social Issues

-This course will provide the learner with the opportunity to explore various types of mental health issues, abuse, crisis, and related challenging behaviours.
-The course is designed to allow the learner to explore the role and responsibilities of caregivers as they support individuals and families experiencing these alterations in mental health and social wellbeing.
+This course will provide students with the opportunity to explore various types of mental health issues, abuse, crisis, and related challenging behaviours.
+The course is designed to allow students to explore the role and responsibilities of caregivers as they support individuals and families experiencing these alterations in mental health and social wellbeing.

 GDEV 1001 - Human Life Cycle